ADHD and Brain Fog: Gaining Clarity & Focus with Neuroscience

 Neuroscience in Everyday Language

 Real relief comes when individuals and families recognize that biology, not just attitude, underpins these mental struggles.
-This shifts frustration into focused problem-solving and provides access to customized strategies based on the actual functioning of the brain.
-The key difference between ADHD and usual brain fog is that ADHD involves persistent dopamine dysregulation and executive dysfunction, while typical brain fog is often situational and triggered by temporary factors like sleep loss or stress.
+That shift turns frustration into focused problem-solving and opens access to strategies built around how the ADHD brain actually handles dopamine.
+The key difference between ADHD and ordinary brain fog: ADHD involves persistent dopamine dysregulation and executive dysfunction, while typical brain fog is situational, triggered by temporary factors like sleep loss or stress.

 ADHD and Brain Fog: The Dopamine Connection